microsoft/ISM-Telemetry-for-Finance-and-Operations/README.md

 ## Installation

-1. Clone the repository OR download the "MyModel" folder
+1. Clone the repository OR download the "ISMModel" folder
-2. Add the MyModel to your PackagesLocalDirectory folder
+2. Add the ISMModel to your PackagesLocalDirectory folder
-3. If you use an UDE environment, you "Configure metadata" and point the folder for Custom metadata to the "XPPCode" folder
+3. If you use an UDE environment, you "Configure metadata" and point the folder for Custom metadata to the "Metadata" folder
    ![image](https://github.com/user-attachments/assets/94915643-3bbd-46a9-8e88-a17842a604d9)

-4. If you use a non UDE environment, copy the "XPPCode/MyModel" into the PackagesLocalDirectory folder of your installation
+4. If you use a non UDE environment, copy the "src/xpp/Metadata/ISMModel" into the PackagesLocalDirectory folder of your installation
 5. Refresh the models in VS
    ![image](https://github.com/user-attachments/assets/c63090fe-8240-4103-adc0-977be350ff55)
-6. Build the model "MyModel"
+6. Build the model "ISMModel"
 7. Enable the feature "Monitoring and Telemetry" in "Feature management workspace"
    ![image](https://github.com/user-attachments/assets/9e9e52c7-8238-42c6-93ce-88aff7c91bd7)
 9. Once the changes are all built, open the menu "Monitoring and telemetry parameters"